 Bemelmans Bar is the place to hunker down on the Upper East Side and grab a drink when the city is empty, and the weather is frightful.
 The Carlyle Hotel's piano bar features beautiful hand-painted murals by Ludwig Bemelmans (a recognized artist for The New Yorker back in the day) in a cozy atmosphere.
 The bar hosts live jazz shows most nights.
 Try the Carlyle Punch made with raspberry vodka, Southern Comfort, St-Germain, bitters, cranberry, pineapple, and lime.

-Stroll Around the Brooklyn Holiday Bazaar
+Stroll Around a Holiday Market

 Treat Yourself to a Feast at Manhatta